Adolescent & Teenage Counselling Singapore

 The Weight Parents Carry

-Many parents, especially mothers, quietly carry the weight of expectations —from family, culture, and society.
-The unspoken fear of being judged, of being a failure or not a good enough parent or “not raising a good child,” or of letting others down can be exhausting.
+Many parents, especially mothers, quietly carry the weight of expectations, from family, culture, and society.
+The unspoken fear of being judged, of being “not good enough,” or of letting others down can be exhausting.

 Sometimes that pressure spills over into parenting not out of control, but out of care.
 Beneath the strictness or worry is a deep wish to protect, to ensure that the sacrifices made were not in vain.
 Parents want their children to know: “You are not my report card; you are my heart walking outside of me.”